backplane/conex/hugo/README.md

 I use it as a builder in multi-stage image builds, I also run it interactively during development.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/hugo).

 ## Usage

 ### Interactive